Roland29/aws-certification/dva-c02/cicd/README.md

 - repo like GitHub but with minimal UI
 - Base on Git
 - access through ssh or https
+  - repositories is encrypted in transit and at rest automatically

 ---
 ## CodePipeline